reg-ed1t/speedtest-cpp/README.md

 # speedtest-cpp
-Code that tests speed of computer using full power of C++
+The code that tests speed of computer using full power of C++